 There was a room at the back of the pub a few of us dubbed the ‘Diogenes Club’ because we fancied it was just the kind of place you would find characters from a Sherlock Holmes tale discussing dark and mysterious deeds: panelled walls, a jumble of antique photographs (that I suspect were new when they were first put up), ornate vases, old farming implements that looked like mediaeval instruments of torture, even a narwhal tusk.
 However I am convinced that what made this room so special was not so much what the objects in it were but how they were– they did not so much decorate the room, they had been there so long they had actually become part of it.
 You can immediately tell the difference when you see a few old artefacts scattered about in one of those newly-themed pubs in the laughable belief that this will give the place ‘atmosphere’.
 The Diogenes Club was dominated by a grand old Victorian fireplace, which had a real fire burning in it most of the year.
 And on the mantelpiece, surveying all present with fearsome aplomb, stood a huge stuffed owl under a bell jar.
 This handsome specimen had been there for as long as anyone could remember and was known to generations of regulars as ‘Ozzie’.

 If all this were not enough the Nursery had yet another thing going for it.
 It was a great place to spot look-alikes, by which I mean people who bear an uncanny and—for us at least—highly entertaining resemblance to famous people.
 The Nursery could count ‘Big’ Ron Atkinson and Robert Mugabe amongst its more loyal customers; Larry Tate, the long-suffering boss in sixties’ sitcom Bewitched rarely missed a Monday evening in the Tap Room.
 But before we go any further I should like to point out that despite certain superficial similarities, spotting look-alikes should never be confused with train-spotting.
 True, like trains, you never know when the next one is going to turn up, but any resemblance ends there.
 For a start, it is an activity which may be seen as part of a rich and varied social life, not an alternative to one.
 And, like any true pleasure, it also carries a certain amount of risk.
 The sudden, unexpected appearance of a doppelgänger in highly incongruous circumstances can be quite a shock to the system, especially if there is no-one to share the sighting with.
-I for one am not likely to forget the day I went up to the dispensing counter at my local branch of Boots in all innocence, only to be handed my prescription by the Dalai Lama of Tibet.
+I for one am not likely to forget the day I went, in all innocence, up to the dispensing counter at my local branch of Boots, only to be handed my prescription by the Dalai Lama of Tibet.
 But even that pales into insignificance when compared to the discomfiture once felt by a friend of mine.
 He had booked a taxi to take him to Gatwick airport, but got a lot more than he bargained for when the cab pulled up and the driver turned out to be none other than Hollywood legend Richard Widmark!
 ‘I was so put out I forgot to give him a tip,’ he confessed afterwards.
 I assured him the star of so many classics of the silver screen was hardly likely to have needed one.

 It took us about twenty minutes to reach the pub, which shows, given the speed Matt could move when he had a thirst on, that the Nursery was a fair way from the university.
 We had just been served when Boom appeared.
 I was sorry to see he was with Hugh, the only one of Boom’s friends I really did not like.
 He reminded me of J.J.
 Baker, someone I had known at school.
 J.J. was a very nasty individual indeed.
 A bully, certainly, but worse than that, a sneaky, cautious one.
 He was one of those people who, without any endearing qualities of their own, always manage to keep in with the in crowd.
 He did this partly through flattery, partly through belittling those who were not part of the chosen few.
 At school J.J. was considered to be quite ‘hard’ but rarely used physical violence—he was too smart for that—preferring instead to intimidate his victims or denigrate them with a cruel sarcasm that had enough humour to entertain his friends.
 I feared and loathed him in equal measure.